drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

 + **Specified Software Policy Results:**  The requested software policy as queired by the entity.

-+ **Updated Software Policy:**  The most current version of a software policy after the manager has edited it.
++ **New or Updated Software Policy:**  The most current version of a software policy after the manager's review and or creation.

-+ **Confirmation of Updated Software Policy:**  A message that confirms to the manager the Software Package License and Vulnerability Policy Database received the new version of the software policy.
++ **Confirmation of Software Policy Amendment:**  A message that confirms to the manager the Software Package License and Vulnerability Policy database received the new version of the software policy.